A Message From All Of Us At Mission Ridge

-We are expanding our lift mazes to accommodate for increased physical distancing in our lift lines as necessary.
+We’ve expanded our lift mazes to accommodate for increased physical distancing in our lift lines as necessary.
 Guests will be asked to self-group and load the chair with their traveling party.
 Lift attendants will not require guests to ride a chairlift with people they do not know.

 Daily Lift Tickets

 Daily lift tickets are available this season.
 Currently they are only offered one operating week out.
 We strongly encourage guests to purchase online in advance.
 On peak days, ticket availability may be limited and may not be sold the day of, in person at the Ticket Office.